Memphite Necropolis: Dahshur

-Dahshur is the second of the pyramid complexes to be established in Egypt, with the unique Bent Pyramid of Sneferu in the Fourth Dynasty during the Old Kingdom (27th Century BCE).
-The site would be in intermitent use as a burial ground and pyramid field for a millennium where the last of more than six pyramids was built in the 13th Dynasty during the Second Intermediate Period (18th Century BCE).
+Dahshur is the second of the pyramid complexes to be established in Egypt, including the unique Bent Pyramid of Sneferu in the Fourth Dynasty during the Old Kingdom (27th Century BCE).
+In addition to the Bent Pyramid, Dahshur is also the site of the Red Pyramid; one of 2 others built by Sneferu before his death.
+It is the third-largest pyramid in Egypt and also believed to be the first successful example of the smooth-sided pyramids that are now emblematic of Egyptian pyramid architecture.
+After the construction of Sneferu's pyramids the site would continue to be used intermittently as a burial ground and pyramid field for a millennium.
+The last of more than six pyramids was built in Dahshur during the 13th Dynasty occurring in the Second Intermediate Period (18th Century BCE).

-The necropolis is 2.5 by 6 kilometres, located about 30 kilometres south of Cairo.
+The Dahshur necropolis is 2.5 by 6 kilometres in size and is located roughly 30 kilometres south of modern-day Cairo.

 Giza

-The Pyramids of Giza were the third site to be built, during the Fourth dynasty.
-They include the Pyramid of Khufu, which is the only remaining wonder of the ancient world.
-The Great Sphinx is also on this site.
+The Pyramids of Giza were the third site to be built, during the Fourth dynasty (2613-2494 BCE).
+Building in Giza also includes the Pyramid of Khufu (the only remaining wonder of the ancient world), the Great Sphinx of King Khafre, and many other historically significant burials.